Xydez/bittorrent-rs/README.md

 * Standardize more of the code
   * Piece ID and piece size
   * Change all incorrect instances of *length* into *size*
+* Look for ways to optimize away some mutexes/rwlocks
 * Implement std::fmt::Display for Event and remove dependency on [strum](https://lib.rs/crates/strum)
 * Find a nicer way to handle bytes, such as a trait to convert to/from bytes, as well as using `Bytes` instead of `Vec<u8>`?
+* Use [tokio::task::JoinSet](https://docs.rs/tokio/latest/tokio/task/struct.JoinSet.html) in Session to track the peer tasks

 ### Notes
 * Make sure all Worker in session.peers are alive